Analyzing Cybin (CLXPF) and The Competition

 |2.45

-Cybin presently has a consensus price target of $10.50, suggesting a potential upside of 1,011.58%.
-As a group, “Holding & other investment offices” companies have a potential upside of 67.85%.
-Given Cybin’s stronger consensus rating and higher probable upside, analysts clearly believe Cybin is more favorable than its rivals.
+Cybin currently has a consensus target price of $10.50, indicating a potential upside of 1,073.18%.
+As a group, “Holding & other investment offices” companies have a potential upside of 69.64%.
+Given Cybin’s stronger consensus rating and higher possible upside, equities analysts plainly believe Cybin is more favorable than its rivals.

 Profitability